Darokahn/blocks-language/language.md

 	y: $random; // assume a random function exists
 	block: $(int x){?{y} + x};

-the 'dump' keyword can be used to dump a variable from the child scope into the parent scope.
+the 'dump' keyword can be used to move a variable from the child scope into the parent scope.
+To dump it with its current name, use a semicolon.
+To dump it unnamed, use a comma.

 	{
 		x: 1;